Wedding of Queen Elizabeth II of The United Kingdom and Lt. Philip Mountbatten

 (Prince Philip of Greece)

 HRH Prince Philip of Greece and Denmark was born June 10, 1921, at Villa Mon Repos on the Greek island of Corfu.
 His father was HRH Prince Andrew of Greece, the son of King George I of Greece (formerly Prince William of Denmark) and Grand Duchess Olga Konstantinovna of Russia, and his mother was Her Serene Highness Princess Alice of Battenberg, the daughter of Prince Louis of Battenberg and Princess Victoria of Hesse and by Rhine.
 During World War I, when King George V ordered his family to relinquish their German styles and titles, Prince Louis became Louis Mountbatten, 1st Marquess of Milford Haven.
 Princess Victoria’s mother was Princess Alice, a daughter of Queen Victoria and Prince Albert.
-Therefore, Philip and Elizabeth are third cousins as they are both great-great-grandchildren of Queen Victoria and Prince Albert.
+Therefore, Philip and Elizabeth are third cousins as they were both great-great-grandchildren of Queen Victoria and Prince Albert.
 They also share descent from King Christian IX of Denmark.
-Philip is King Christian’s great-grandson and Elizabeth his great-great-granddaughter, so they are also second cousins once removed.
+Philip is King Christian’s great-grandson and Elizabeth his great-great-granddaughter, so they were also second cousins once removed.

 Philip had four much older sisters: Margarita (1905-1981) who married Prince Gottfried of Hohenlohe-Langenburg; Theodora (1906-1969) who married Prince Berthold, Margrave of Baden; Cecilie (1911-1937) who married Georg Donatus, Hereditary Grand Duke of Hesse; and Sophie (1914-2001) who married (1) Prince Christoph of Hesse, who died in World War II and (2) Prince George William of Hanover.